-The MGMA survey definition of total compensation is the amount reported as direct compensation plus all voluntary salary reductions and should include salary, bonus and/or incentive payments, research stipends, honoraria, and distribution of profits.”
+According to the 2020 MGMA Compensation and Production National Survey, total compensation is “the amount reported as direct compensation plus all voluntary salary reductions and should include salary, bonus and/or incentive payments, research stipends, honoraria, and distribution of profits.”

-Allocation of Value
+Allocation of Value Example

 It is common to implement a tiered performance rate structure where varying levels of performance reward full and partial credit.
 Physicians will likely appreciate having such a structure, especially in scenarios where physicians are transitioning to these incentives.